idmarjr/id-etc-br/README.md

 5. Have fun developing;

 Styles are in **sass/** folder and they will be compiled via `gulp` to a **css/** folder.

-## Important
-In case of you use this code as base to some project, PLEASE, **remove my Google Analytics code** from it!